 Regardless, setting boundaries is a healthy way of maintaining quality relationships with those close to you.

-And while it might be a little hard at first to set boundaries with a family member or move past worrying that you’ll hurt someone’s feelings, setting boundaries actually has the opposite effect.
+And frankly, it might be a little difficult at first to set boundaries with a family member or move past worrying that you’ll hurt someone’s feelings.
+Push past those emotions!
+Setting boundaries actually has the opposite effect.

-When boundaries are set, family members will understand that you are doing what is best for you.
+When you set boundaries, family members understand that you’re doing what’s best for you.
+They should know that with a TBI, holidays can require parameters in your social life.
 And this allows you to be at your best when you’re with them.

 Nassau Bay, TXLearn More